mawaliya/mawaliya.github.io/_posts/2020-08-30-getting-started-postgresql-mac-1.md

 categories: [database, sql, postgresql]
 ---

-## install postgreSQL using homebrew
+## Install postgreSQL using homebrew

 There are multiple ways to install postgresql on your mac.
 Let's install it through command line for this post.